nrwl/nx-workshop/docs/lab18/LAB.md

     ⚠️ Make sure you chose a **unique value** for your domain above, otherwise it will fail as you won't have permission to deploy to an existing one.

-    ⚠️ You should see surge deploying to your URL - if you click you'll see just the header though, because it doesn't have a server yet to get the games from.
+    ⚠️ You should see surge deploying to your URL - if you click you'll see just the header though, because it doesn't have a server yet to get the games from (the Network Dev Tools tab will have failing requests).
     <br /> <br />

 7. Let's now abstract away the above command into an Nx target.
 Generate a new **"deploy"** target using the `@nrwl/workspace:run-commands` generator: